EducationalTestingService/skll/README.rst

 Changelog
 ~~~~~~~~~

+-  v0.9.2

+   +  Fixed example.cfg path issue.
+Updated some documentation.
+No actual code changes.

 -  v0.9.1

    +  Fixed bug where classification experiments would raise an error about class
       labels not being floats
    +  Updated documentation to include quick example for run_experiment.